Health Department Warns Of Possible Hepatitis A Exposure At Salt Lake City New Yorker Restaurant

 The Salt Lake City Health Department issued a public warning Monday stating that approximately 650 people could have been exposed to the hepatitis A virus while dining at the New Yorker Restaurant in SLC.
 The Salt Lake Tribune reports that anyone who dined at the restaurant between July 25 and August 15 could have been exposed to the illness and that it is now too late to receive an emergency hepatitis A vaccine.

-The warning stemmed from the discovery that an employee who handled food at the restaurant during the time period had been infected with the disease, potentially spreading the virus via food, says The Salt Lake Tribune.
+The warning stemmed from the discovery that an employee who handled food at the restaurant during the time period had been infected with the disease, potentially spreading the virus via food, says the Salt Lake Tribune.
 Apparently, the SLC Health Department believes that the employee’s case is linked to the Salt Lake City County hepatitis outbreak that has been occurring since mid-2017.
 At this point, the only potentially exposed people considered safe from the virus are those who were vaccinated with two full doses of the hepatitis vaccine prior, sources say.
 Anyone who is not vaccinated should be tested and should continue watching for signs of the disease through October 3, when the window of incubation will have passed.

 The health department listed details of concern in a news release Monday.